 Niihau is a forbidden island in Hawaii for a good reason: the island is pristine, and restricting visitors keeps endangered species alive.
 Its only inhabitants are relatives of the owners and about 130 Native Hawaiians.

-During whale season, you can easily see some during this tour.
+During whale season in Kauai, you can easily see some during this tour.

 While Holo Holo’s tour is expensive, it offers far more than just whale watching.
 It offers a chance to see an island that most people haven’t even heard of, and snorkeling lets you see incredible marine life.